The problem

 Review combined monthly spending to find areas where the household can save

 “We keep separate accounts but needed to see our finances together.
-Clarity gives us that shared view without forcing us to merge everything.
-Our money conversations are way better now.”
+Clarity gives us that without forcing us to merge everything.
+Our money conversations are so much better now.”

 Casey & Pat L.